 I think the “I” should stand for “ingenious.”
 The I-cord is simply a tube knitted in the round with two double-pointed needles (I’ve done it with a long circular needle, too).

 The I-cord is one of those things in knitting that is endlessly useful.
-The technique is somewhat idiot-proof, once you get the hang of it, and it's also really mindless knitting (especially if you need a long I-cord, like in the Greek Pullover)—the I-cord is something to do in front of the TV or with a good audio book on board for sure!
+This embellish knit technique is somewhat idiot-proof, once you get the hang of it, and it’s also really mindless knitting (especially if you need a long I-cord, like in the Greek Pullover)—the I-cord is something to do in front of the TV or with a good audio book on board for sure!

 Here’s a quickie tutorial: